0todd0000/spm1d/_sources/Support.rst.txt

 Consultancy
 ----------------------------

+We also provide **paid** consultancy services.

-If the forums are unsuitable for your needs please contact us at consulting@spm1d.org for a consultation quote.
+If the free forums are unsuitable for your needs please contact the Consulting Team at consulting@spm1d.org for a consultation quote.